pranaysingla/DB-transformation-ETL-setup/README.md

 # DB-transformation-ETL-setup
-Data Tranformation and Fact and Dimension table code for data integration into Snowflake
+SQL code for data tranformation and formation of fact and dimension tables for data integration into Snowflake

+Used for Database Management Project

+No data files provided